What Is Polyendocrine Metabolic Ovarian Syndrome (Formerly PCOS)?

-Polycystic ovary syndrome, or PCOS as the condition is often called, is a disorder of the women's endocrine system.
+Polyendocrine metabolic ovarian syndrome (PMOS) is a disorder of the women's endocrine system.
 In this condition, the ovaries produce an abnormal amount of the male sex hormones, or androgens, that are usually present in small quantities in women.
-It is a disorder that affects at least 7% of adult women.
+PMOS affects at least 7% of adult women.

-The polycystic ovary syndrome is named after the characteristic numerous, tiny, fluid-filled sacs (known as cysts) that form along the outer edge of the ovary.
-However, some women with PCOS may not have cysts, while some without the syndrome do.
+PMOS was previously known as polycystic ovary syndrome; it was named after the characteristic, numerous, tiny, fluid-filled sacs (cysts) that form along the outer edge of the ovary.
+However, some women with PMOS may not have cysts, while some without the syndrome do.

 An ovary releases a mature egg during ovulation, which is later fertilized by a male sperm.
 If the egg remains unfertilized, it is expelled from the body during your period.

 In some cases, the body does not produce enough hormones needed to ovulate.
-When ovulation does not occur, the ovaries can then develop the cysts which make androgens.
-The fluid-filled cysts in PCOS also contain immature eggs, called follicles, which fail to release eggs regularly.
+When ovulation does not occur, the ovaries can develop cysts, which are one of the sources of androgens.
+The main source of androgen production in PMOS is hyperplasia of the theca cells of the ovary, which further contributes to the condition.
+The fluid-filled cysts in PMOS also contain immature eggs, called follicles, which fail to release eggs regularly.

-In women with PCOS, high levels of androgens can often lead to many of the symptoms of PCOS.
+In women with PMOS, high levels of androgens can often lead to many of the symptoms of the condition.
 The resultant hormonal imbalance also causes the body to skip menstrual periods and makes it harder to get pregnant.

-PCOS treatment is usually done with medication.
+PMOS treatment is lifestyle-focused, and medication is prescribed based on the patient’s condition.
 Early diagnosis and treatment may lower the risk of long-term complications.

-Read on to take a closer look at the likely causes of PCOS, the symptoms, and its possible effects on a woman’s body.
+Read on to take a closer look at the likely causes of PMOS, the symptoms, and its possible effects.

-The exact cause of PCOS is not yet clearly understood.
-Insulin resistance is one of the primary causative imbalances in most, if not all, cases of PCOS.
-There are, however, several other factors that can play a role in the development of the disorder.
-The causes of PCOS include:
+The exact cause of PMOS is not yet clearly understood.
+Insulin resistance is one of the primary causative imbalances in most, if not all, cases of PMOS.
+There are, however, several factors that can play a role in the development of the disorder.
+The causes of PMOS include:

 Insulin Resistance

-Insulin is a pancreatic hormone that lowers blood sugar levels by allowing the cells to use it.
-While their bodies can produce the hormone, Insulin resistance in women with PCOS affects its effective bodily utilization.
+Insulin is a pancreatic hormone that lowers blood sugar levels by enabling cells to absorb and use glucose.
+In women with PMOS, insulin resistance affects the effective bodily utilization of the hormone.
 This leads to a rise in blood sugar levels, which can cause your body to produce more insulin.

 Insulin helps to regulate ovarian function, and the ovaries respond to excess insulin by producing androgens.
 This can cause trouble with ovulation and the menstrual cycle.